Toledo vs. Colorado State NCAA Football Odds, Plays and Insights | September 18, 2021

 Colorado State Stats and Trends

-- When Colorado State amasses over 360.5 yards, the team is 0-2 against the spread and 0-2 overall.
+- In games that Colorado State picks up more than 360.5 yards, the team is 0-1 against the spread and 0-2 overall.

-- The Rams have three giveaways this season, while the Rockets have five takeaways .
+- The Rams have turned the ball over three times, two fewer times than the Rockets have forced turnovers (5).

 Toledo Top Players

-- This year, Carter Bradley has collected 183 passing yards (183.0 yards per game) while going 8-for-11 (72.7% completion percentage) and throwing one touchdown and zero interceptions.
+- This year, Carter Bradley has recorded 183 passing yards (183.0 yards per game) while going 8-for-11 (72.7% completion percentage) and throwing one touchdown and zero interceptions.

-- DeQuan Finn has nine carries for a team-high 82 rushing yards (82.0 per game) and one touchdown.
+- DeQuan Finn has churned out a team-high 82 rushing yards (82.0 yards per game) and scored one touchdown.

-- Bryant Koback has totaled 52 rushing yards on nine carries (52.0 yards per game), with two touchdowns on the ground this season.
+- Bryant Koback has put up 52 rushing yards on nine carries (52.0 yards per game), with two touchdowns on the ground this season.
 He also has three catches for 35 yards (35.0 per game).

-- Devin Maddox has two catches, leading his team with 91 yards (91.0 ypg) while also scoring one touchdown this season.
+- Devin Maddox has two catches and paces his team with 91 receiving yards (91.0 ypg) while scoring one touchdown.

-- This season DeAmonte King is averaging 34.0 yards per game, with two catches for 34 yards.
+- DeAmonte King has caught two passes for 34 yards, averaging 34.0 yards per game this year.

 Colorado State Top Players

-- Todd Centeio has thrown for 304 yards while completing 69% of his passes (29-of-42), with one touchdown and zero interceptions this year (304.0 yards per game).
+- Todd Centeio leads his team with 304 passing yards (304.0 per game) and has a 69% completion percentage (29-of-42), throwing one touchdown pass and zero interceptions.

-- David Bailey has rushed for a team-high 46 yards on 19 carries (46.0 yards per game) and one touchdown.
-He also has 23 receiving yards on three catches (23.0 yards per game) and one touchdown.
+- David Bailey has churned out a team-high 46 rushing yards (46.0 yards per game) and scored one touchdown.
+He has added three catches for 23 yards (23.0 receiving yards per game) with one receiving touchdown.

 - Marcus McElroy Jr. has 35 yards on two carries (35.0 ypg).

-- Ty McCullouch has 36 receiving yards on three receptions, averaging 36.0 yards per game.
+- Ty McCullouch has collected 36 yards on three receptions, averaging 36.0 yards per game.